Law professor shot unarmed trespasser on his farm in the back of the head, jury told

 READ MORE

-The defence case, as the prosecution understood it, was that Mr Phelan was entitled to discharge his firearm, a Smith & Wesson revolver, as he did; it constituted a legitimate act of self-defence and was not done with intent to penetrate the body of Mr Conlon.
+The defence case, as the prosecution understood it, was Mr Phelan was entitled to discharge his firearm, a Smith & Wesson revolver, as he did; it constituted a legitimate act of self-defence and was not done with intent to penetrate the body of Mr Conlon.

-The defence case was penetration was an unintended result due to factors including inaccuracy of the weapon, repeated firing, its light weight and heavy trigger pull, a combination of fear and stress, and of movement of the deceased.
+The defence case was penetration was an unintended result due to factors including inaccuracy of the weapon, repeated firing, its light weight and heavy trigger pull, a combination of fear and stress, and movement of the deceased.

 The prosecution would say, without issuing any warning, Mr Phelan shot a dog with a rifle.
 The dog, named Vim, belonged to another of the trespassers, Callum Coleman, and was tied to a tree, she said.